SerenaTetart/Time_series_analysis/README.md

 * [Project 2: BTC and ETH forecasting with multivariate time series](#Project-2---BTC-and-ETH-forecasting-with-multivariate-time-series)

 ## General info
 In this repository you'll learn how to analyse a time serie and forecast it's values.
-We will try to forecast cryptocurrencies using only LSTM.
+In this case we will try to forecast cryptocurrencies using only LSTM.

 ## Requirements